 - Not a great workout.
 Soul Cycle is basically a combination of dancing and a super lightweight upper body workout…on a bike.
 It’s definitely a good time, but the dancing is super distracting from the actual intensity of the workout.

 And finally, the UGLY…

 - No directions whatsoever.
 There was zero time spent at the beginning of class to teach newcomers how to use the bike.
-I’m extra sensitive to this one given I am an instructor myself, but it really upset me.
-If someone comes to a class never having worked out before and they aren’t even told how to use the resistance knob, how to move into different positions on the bike, and how to do all the random moves that SoulCycle created (tap-backs, bicep and tricep moves with the handlebars, etc.- UGH, we’ll get into these in a minute…), then they are NOT going to return and they’re probably going to lose confidence and feel insecure.
+I’m extra sensitive to this one given I am an instructor myself, but it really bugs me.
+If someone comes to a class never having worked out before and they aren’t even told how to use the resistance knob, how to move into different positions on the bike, and how to do all the random moves that SoulCycle uses, then they are NOT going to return and they’re probably going to feel super insecure about cycling and exercising in general.

 A few Gawker writers gave SoulCycle a try and one of them described how she felt so lost in the class because there was no real instruction: “From start to finish I had no to very little idea what was going on.
 I wish there had been some kind of prep video I could have watched beforehand.
 I tried to base my moves on what those around me were doing.
 BUT I DIDN’T REALLY KNOW WHAT THEY WERE DOING.”

 Does that sound like the kind of class you would want to go back to?

 - Candles?!?
 This I just can’t understand.
 I didn’t notice when the candles were lit, but at some point I looked up and the DJ instructor was dancing around with two candles in his hands.
 I didn’t question it then because I thought for sure they were fake….Yeah, they weren’t.
 Guess I just don’t see the point there…